bryce-evans/webgl-portals/README.md

 # Three JS Portals

 Terminology:
-A Miniscene is contained inside the portal.
-The portal is a mesh that renders the miniscene.
+* `Miniscene`: A Scene that is offscreen and rendered as part of the main scene through buffers.
+* `PortalMaterial`: a Texture that is animated by rendering a Miniscene.
+* `PortalWindow`: a Mesh that has a LiveTexture as a material.
-A Portal Layout just a group of these portals in a preset configuation.
+* `PortalLayout`: a set of windows organized in a group.

+All together, a `PortalLayout` encapulates various `MiniScenes` inside each of its faces.

 This framework was written top down with final user-syntax being the center of the design.
 To render a cube with each face showing a portal into a difference scene, only a few lines are needed: